matejak47/FM_STIN_BURZA/README.md

 # FM_STIN_BURZA
-STIN Project with Jiránek, Bouzuid and Votýpka, our project is BURZA
+STIN Project with Jiránek, Bouzid and Votýpka, our project is BURZA